draganbabic/uni-form/README.markdown

 # Uni-Form Markup : Making forms as simple as 1,2,3

+## Announcements:

+* Please note that the jQuery plugins no longer automatically initialize.
+  You must init them yourself with the code found in the section below titled "How to use?"

 ## Copyright (c) 2010, Dragan Babic

    Permission is hereby granted, free of charge, to any person